MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

    :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/cert-picker.png" alt-text="Screenshot of the certificate picker." lightbox="./media/concept-certificate-based-authentication-technical-deep-dive/cert-picker.png":::

 1. Microsoft Entra ID verifies the certificate revocation list to make sure the certificate isn't revoked and is valid.
 Microsoft Entra ID identifies the user by using the [username binding configured](how-to-certificate-based-authentication.md#step-4-configure-username-binding-policy) on the tenant to map the certificate field value to the user attribute value.
 1. If a unique user is found with a Conditional Access policy that requires multifactor authentication, and the [certificate authentication binding rule](how-to-certificate-based-authentication.md#step-3-configure-authentication-binding-policy) satisfies MFA, then Microsoft Entra ID signs the user in immediately.
-If MFA is required but the certificate satisfies only a single factor, either passwordless sign-in or FIDO2 are offered as a second factor if they are already registered.
+If MFA is required but the certificate satisfies only a single factor, either passwordless sign-in or FIDO2 is offered as a second factor if they're already registered.
 1. Microsoft Entra ID completes the sign-in process by sending a primary refresh token back to indicate successful sign-in.
 1. If the user sign-in is successful, the user can access the application.